 - A conviction of, a plea of guilty to, or an adjudication of delinquency of, an offense in another jurisdiction equivalent to any of the offenses listed above; or if they are required to register under a sex offender statute in the jurisdiction where convicted, sentenced or court-martialed.

 If you are being investigated for a sex offense, do not speak with anyone about the case.
-Call the sex crime defense attorneys of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online right away.
+Call the Bucks County sex crime defense attorneys of Young, Marr & Associates at (215) 701-6519 in Pennsylvania, or contact us online right away.